 Those companies included Ben & Jerry’s, Interface, and Unilever.
 There were others too, like The Body Shop and Patagonia.
 Later on, in what still remains a surprise to many, was Walmart.

 It’s hard to say exactly what the trigger was for companies such as these to go down, what was at the time, an untried experimental path.
 It made little sense on paper in terms of traditional business models predicated on profit, growth and, where possible, avoiding prosecution.

 One common factor was that they were emerging out of what was arguably ‘the decade of greed’, the 1980s.
 Whilst Oliver Stone is not everyone’s favourite movie maker, his cheesy yet iconic take on the 80s (Wall Street) perfectly captures the business mood of that decade.

-Though the film portrayed some of the excesses of business behaviour to the nth degree, it simultaneously attracted and repelled viewers about where the corporate world had arrived toward the end of the 20th Century.
+The film portrayed some of the excesses of business behaviour to the nth degree.
+However, it simultaneously attracted and repelled viewers about where the corporate world had arrived toward the end of the 20th Century.